 Read our full PDF Candy review

-Apple’s Preview app is free, and as you’d imagine, only available on the Mac.
+Apple’s Preview app is free, and as you’d imagine, only available on Apple devices like the MacBook.
 It’s designed to let you preview many different image formats, but its most interesting feature is its ability to view, interact with, and manipulate PDFs.

-After reviewing the best free PDF editor for Mac, we felt Apple’s product was “a remarkably powerful tool, offering you the basics, while also allowing you to perform what could be considered pretty powerful editing and note taking functions.”
+After testing our choice for best free PDF editor for Mac, we concluded that Apple’s product was a remarkably powerful editor, allowing you to perform what could be considered advanced content manipulation and note taking tools.

-The basics are seamless: open a file, scroll through the pages, search for specific words, print the whole document, or just parts of it, fill in specific fields, add notes, it’s all there, and you can’t really ask for a more easy-to-use PDF reader.
+The basics are seamless: open a file, scroll through the pages, search for specific words, print the whole document, or just parts of it, fill in specific fields, add notes, it’s all there, and you can’t really ask for an easier-to-use PDF reader.

-But Preview does one better: you can manipulate PDFs files to a certain extent.
-No, you can’t actually edit the text, but you can reorder pages, rotate them, and even delete them.
+But Preview goes one better: you can manipulate PDFs files to a certain extent.
+There's no text editing, but you can reorder pages, rotate them, and even delete them.

 Read our full Apple Preview review

-It’s not a full PDF editor like Adobe Acrobat DC.
-In fact, we noted in our review of the PDF editing tool that while it “allows you to manipulate PDF documents in a vast number of ways, the only drawback is that you can’t actually change the existing content of these files, although you can add additional text boxes, shapes, images, and more.”
+So, it’s not a full PDF editor like Adobe Acrobat DC.
+In fact, we noted in our review of the PDF editing tool that while it lets you manipulate documents in many ways, the drawback is that you can’t actually change the existing content of these files.
+You can only add extra text boxes, shapes, images, and the like.

 Despite this, it does contain a number of interesting features that are cleverly implemented.
 This includes being able to use your phone’s camera to scan pages, and have them appear back on your page on your computer, once done.
 You can easily add page numbers to every page, or even a watermark, and of course add a digital electronic signature to a document.

-The online PDF editor (or, rather, PDF manipulator) is free, as long as you access it from a web browser.
+The online PDF editor is free, as long as you access it from a web browser.
 A handful of tools have limited functionality in this way, but should be suitable for most people’s needs.